 I first became interested in ecological research as an undergraduate at Auburn University.
-After short stops in engineering, microbiology, and pre-vet, I ultimately landed on a major in Zoology in large part due to my growing interest in ecological research.
+After short stops in engineering, microbiology, and veterinary science, I ultimately landed on a major in Zoology in large part due to my growing interest in ecological research.
 I was fortunate to have an undergraduate advisor who allowed me to follow one of her graduate students to the field and perform an independent study in ground squirrels.
-Man, were those little buggers ornery, but I was hooked on ecological research!
+I quickly became hooked on ecological research!

 Prior to graduation I applied to conservation science internships to gain more applied research experience.
 On a whim, I applied to work on a sea turtle nesting beach in North Carolina and was lucky enough to land an internship.
 As it would turn out, this would become my origin story as a marine scientist as it was when I first became captivated by sea turtles and the ocean—I mean, who doesn't love sea turtles?!
 That summer I learned that despite decades of intensive conservation and management there was still much we did not know about their ecology, particularly during the long periods of their life when they occupy the open ocean.